He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has.

 No matter what happens they try their best to focus on the good in people as well.
 As such, you will never hear them gossiping or speaking badly of others.
 In fact, they are always genuinely happy for other people’s successes and very compassionate and encouraging when it comes to listening to people’s problems and hardships.
 As a result, they don’t indulge in comparing themselves to others.
 There are no comparisons to be made when everything in your life is seen as a miracle.

 These people are certainly not perfect.
-In fact, they see their imperfections just like everybody else, however they accept these imperfections for what they are and appreciate them with an open heart and mind.
+In fact, they see their imperfections just like everybody else, however, they accept these imperfections for what they are and appreciate them with an open heart and mind.
 Imperfections are after all simply blessings that haven’t as yet been fully realized.
-And of course they can never be fully realized unless we view them in a positive light.
+And of course, they can never be fully realized unless we view them in a positive light.

-And of course when they don’t get what they want, they look for the blessings and lessons that they can draw from their experience.
+And of course, when they don’t get what they want, they look for the blessings and lessons that they can draw from their experience.
 Therefore there is always something for them to gain and learn about no matter what the outcome.
-As such, they continue to live with gratitude day-in and day-out because they understand that to live with gratitude is the only way to get the most fulfilment out of life.
+As such, they continue to live with gratitude day-in and day-out because they understand that to live with gratitude is the only way to get the most fulfillment out of life.

 How to Start Living with More Gratitude

 Let’s now take a look at how to develop the habit of gratitude.
 And that’s essentially what gratitude is.
 It’s simply a habit that you can learn to develop and grow over time.
-And of course, like with any habit it takes repeated consistent action over at least 30 days to install into your psyche.
+And of course, like with any habit, it takes repeated consistent action over at least 30 days to install into your psyche.

-We won’t discuss here the specifics of what’s required to develop a new habit, instead let’s take a look at the simple daily actions you can start taking today that will help you to begin living with more gratitude.
+We won’t discuss here the specifics of what’s required to develop a new habit, instead, let’s take a look at the simple daily actions you can start taking today that will help you to begin living with more gratitude.